foolip/testing-in-standards/README.md

 *This is an opinion on how to integrate testing into the standards lifecycle.
 It is well aligned with the [WHATWG working mode](https://whatwg.org/working-mode) and [W3C testing how-to](https://github.com/w3c/testing-how-to/) but has no official status.*

+## Summary

+The primary purpose of standards is interoperability, and the ideal end state is full interoperability that web developers can depend on.
+By writing and sharing tests as soon as implementation begins and making testing an integrated part of the standards process, the time from idea to full interop can be shortened.

 ## Definitions
  * An **API** is any behavior that is web exposed, typically being observable directly by scripts, but also by changing what is rendered, what audio is played, how assistive technology behaves, etc..
  * **Interoperability** is when an API has the same web exposed behavior in multiple browser engines, and **full interoperability** is when it behaves the same in all engines that are in wide use, currently Blink, EdgeHTML, Gecko and WebKit.